Current graduate student at California College of Arts

 Ceramics Post-Bac, 2012-13

 Kelly Brenner Justice received a Bachelor of Art in English and a Minor in Studio Art from the University of Arkansas in 2010.
 After graduating, she continued to take ceramics courses from the University of Arkansas while also working at the Walton Arts Center.
 She has participated in exhibitions in New York, Colorado, Missouri, California, Washington, Arkansas, Rhode Island and the Archie Bray Foundation in Montana.
 Kelly received her MFA in ceramics in 2015 from the New York State College of Ceramics at Alfred University.
-She is currently an artist-in-residence at the Genesee Center for the Arts and Education in Rochester, New York.
+She currently works as the Ceramic Studio Manager at the Flower City Arts Center (formerly known as Genesee Center for Arts and Education) in Rochester, New York, where she maintains an active studio practice.

 BA Studio Art, Ceramics, 2015